buck5060/chi-in-a-box/README.md

 5. Neutron service restart fail
     - Check log `/var/log/neutron/server.log`.
     - If `genericswitch:c2970G` exist in /etc/neutron/plugins/ml2/ml2_conf_genericswitch.ini and it does't match your configuration.
-Delete this lie and `systemctl restart neutron`
+Delete this line and `systemctl restart neutron`

 6. No internet (or disconnect) when exec the puppet script
     - Check if public phyical NIC exist in `br-ex` using `sudo ovs-vsctl show`